Counties 1 Hertfordshire: London 3 North West (1993–1996)

 At the end of the 1992–93 season, the top six teams from London 1 and the top six from South West 1 were combined to create National 5 South.
-This meant that London 3 North West dropped from a tier 7 league to a tier 8 league for the years that National 5 South was active.
+As a consequent, London 3 North West dropped from a tier 7 league to a tier 8 league for the years that National 5 South was active.
 Promotion continued to London 2 North, while relegation was to the newly introduced Herts/Middlesex.